-Foundation Stage, Key Stage 1 (Years 1 - 2) and Key Stage 2 (Years 3 - 6) who require additional support
+Foundation Stage, Key Stage 1 (Years 1 - 2) and Lower Key Stage 2 (Years 3 - 4)

 Pupils bring home a reading book which is carefully matched to their stage in reading.
-This is changed regularly.
+This is changed reguarly.
 They have a target to read five times a week at home, to support the teaching taking place in school.
 The pupils have reading diaries which are used as a means of communicating between home and school.
 Parents are asked to write their comments in their child's reading diary when they hear their child read.
 Other books or reading materials shared at home also count and can be included as entries in the reading diary.
-(Pupils in Foundation Stage and Year 1 also bring home a new sound each day that they have been learning at school.
+(Pupils in Foundation Stage and Year 1 also bring home key words, which they are encouraged to practise reading by sight every day).

-Key Stage 2 (Years 3, 4, 5 and 6)
+• Upper Key Stage 2 (Years 5 and 6)

 Pupils are encouraged to read independently, daily, discussing their reading with parents.
-Parents and/or pupils can record reading entries into the reading diary or the Year 5 / 6 planners.
+Parents and/or pupils can record reading entries into the reading diary.
 Diaries must be signed by parents on a weekly basis.